srfinley/srfinley.github.io/aboutme.md

 - [How to Tell if You are in an Old English Poem](http://the-toast.net/2015/07/27/how-to-tell-if-you-are-in-an-old-english-poem/), 2015
 - [A Virtual Pyrogram Generator to Resolve Complex Pyrosequencing Results](https://jmd.amjpathol.org/article/S1525-1578(11)00315-1/abstract), 2012

+### Contact

+You can direct professional inquiries to srfinley at uchicago dot edu.